 the ball but,

-just after having started, they stopped, raised their heads, and looked each
+just after having started, they stopped, raised their heads,

 eye contact, supposed to determine which of the two had to